danprince/danthedev.com/2023-02-10-interactive-islands.md

 I started pulling this thread about 7 months ago, when I wrote [eleventy-preact-islands](https://github.com/danprince/eleventy-preact-islands).
 That was after spending a week experimenting with [Astro](https://astro.build/) right after it launched.
 Then I decided to write a [new static site generator](https://github.com/danprince/melange-experimental).
 Then I [rewrote it](https://github.com/danprince/sietch).
 Then I [rewrote the rewrite](https://github.com/danprince/sietch/issues/11).
 And now I find myself back at [Eleventy](https://www.11ty.dev/) with an implementation for islands in less than 100 lines of code.

-{% island confetti %}
+<button>0</button>

 👆 See that unassuming button there?
 That's an island.
 If you reload this page with JavaScript disabled you'll see the same button, because it was rendered at build time.
 You already clicked it didn't you?
 That was very irresponsible.
 There's no point trying to create suspense now!

 This island lives with a script tag which uses [Preact](https://preactjs.com) to hydrate the HTML it rendered at build time, creating the interactive (and overly dramatic) counter above.
-A button this simple is _not_ a good reason to bring a component framework into a page[^button], it just happens to be a simple island that's easy to test.
+A button this simple is _not_ a good reason to bring a component framework into a page, it just happens to be a simple island that's easy to test.

 A more focused programmer might have just added a script tag that defines a web component, then started using it immediately to add interactive examples to posts.
 Build time rendering be damned!
 I aspire to that level of ruthless pragmatism, but alas, tinkering tickles my brain too much.
 I _want_ to enjoy using web components, but that's a rant for another day!